isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 **Copy button**

 Next to the Full ID is a **Copy** button.
 When the user clicks this, the Full ID is copied to the clipboard.
 The Full ID can then be pasted into an SQL query within the BiqQuery Query editor.

+**Open button**

+Next to the Copy button is an **Open** button.
+Clicking on this button opens the table in the BigQuery Google Cloud Platform Console.
+For more details, see the **Table Access in Google BigQuery** section below.

 Table Preview
 ++++++++++++++